whitneyburton/portfolios/students/1510/dan-winter/20160311-dan-winter-m3.md

 ### Your Mission

-I came to Turing to make a difference in my life and in my community.

-Lately I've been thinking about the quote from Archimedes about the power of levers; "Give me a place to stand on and I will move the earth."

-I've never seen anything quite like the power of the lever that software development has to impact huge volumes of people.
-Turing's ability to enable access to such a lever is unmatched and I aim to move the earth to benefit my community, even if that is helping just one person at a time.

-### Mid Module Diagnostic

-Pet Store
-​
-Evaluator: Mike
-​
-#### Notes:
-None given

-#### Scores:

-* Analytic/Algorithmic Thinking - 4: Developer independently breaks complex processes into logical sequences of small steps and validates progress along the way
-* Ruby Syntax & Standard Library - 3: Developer is able to comfortably implement solutions in Ruby
-* Rails Syntax & API - 4: Developer is able to smoothly utilize Rails methods and structures with a minimum of debugging or support
-* Rails Style - 3: Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack
-* Testing - 4: Developer writes tests at multiple layers of abstraction to drive development
-* Collaboration - 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck
+By the end of the module, I'd like to learn the basics of Ember and build an app.
+I'd also like to come up with a sweet ass app for my personal project

+### Dan's Reflection

+This module was a little rough on me in my personal life.
+I did not have the time to devote to Ember but I'm pretty happy with my progress in Rails.
+On to the wonders of JavaScript next module!
+(Hopefully)

 ### End of Module Assessment

 Mavis Beacon

-Assessed By: Mike
+Assessed By: Josh

 #### Notes:

-None given
+* API: Index/Show/Delete works well
+* Search: single and multi word search works well
+* Testing is good, the items_controller_spec make assertions about the appropriate data points
+* Feature test for the search is very thorough, and there are tests for both single and multi search.
+The feature test is making assertions about appropriate data
+* In the products method in the BestBuyService, the formatting of the longDescription could be split out in a separate method.
+The results (latter part of method) could also be split out.
+* Nice use of POROs for the Product, good use of serializers

 #### Scores:

-* Analytic/Algorithmic Thinking - 4: Developer independently breaks complex processes into logical sequences of small steps and validates progress along the way.
-* Ruby Syntax & Standard Library - 3: Developer is able to comfortably implement solutions in Ruby
+* Ruby Style & Syntax - 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical component
-* Rails Syntax & API - 4: Developer is able to smoothly utilize Rails methods and structures with a minimum of debugging or support
+* Rails Syntax & API - 4: Developer is able to craft Rails features that follow the principles of MVC, push business logic down the stack, and skillfully utilizes ActiveRecord to model application state.
+Developer can speak to choices made in the code and knows what every line of code is doing
 * Rails Style - 4: Developer is able to craft Rails features that make smart use of Ruby, follow the principles of MVC, and push business logic down where it belongs
-* Testing - 4: Developer writes tests at multiple layers of abstraction to drive development
+* Testing - 4: Developer excels at taking small steps and using the tests for both design and verification.
+All new lines of code are tested.
-* Collaboration - 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck

-(Notes & scores from your assessment rubric)
+* Progression/Completion - 4: Developer is able to implement solutions at the speed of a developer.
+* Workflow - 4: Developer commits every 15 minutes and has at least 12 commits on the project

 ### Attendance